SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 infrastructure can be outside of CSPs direct control, either when interconnecting datacenters via public internet or in the case of renting infrastructure from third party.
-And many security breaches occur due to malicious or negligent inhouse operators.
+And many security breaches occur due to actions of malicious or negligent inhouse operators.
 While some burden lies with customers, which should secure their own workloads CSP should have the option to transparently protect the data pathways between instances, more so for private clouds, where CSP and customer are the same entity or parts of the same entity.

-In RFC8926[^611] it is stated:
+In RFC8926[^rfc] it is stated:
 > A tenant system in a customer premises (private data center) may want to
 > connect to tenant systems on their tenant overlay network in a public cloud
 > data center, or a tenant may want to have its tenant systems located in